 At any time, the borrowing capacity under the Wells Fargo Line of Credit for the Revolving Commitment is based on the lesser of (1) an amount equal to 65% of the aggregate value of the properties in the collateral pool as determined by lender appraisals, (2) an amount that results in a minimum debt yield of 9.5% based on the in-place net operating income of the collateral pool as defined or (3) the maximum capacity of the Revolving Commitment.
 Proceeds from the Revolving Commitment can be used to fund acquisitions, redeem shares pursuant to our share redemption plan and for any other corporate purpose.
-Proceeds from the Construction Commitment can be used only to fund construction activities related to the Commerce Expansion.

 The Wells Fargo Line of Credit agreement contains customary representations, warranties, borrowing conditions and affirmative, negative and financial covenants, including that there must be at least four properties in the collateral pool at all times, and the collateral pool must also meet specified concentration provisions, unless waived by the lender.
 Certain concentration covenants are suspended until such time that the number of properties encumbered by the Wells Fargo Line of Credit reaches six.
-In connection with the Commerce Expansion, Commerce Corner will not be included in the borrowing base during the construction period.
-Upon completion of the Commerce Expansion, we expect that Commerce Corner will become a borrowing base property.
 In addition, the guarantor must meet tangible net worth hurdles.
-As of December 31, 2023, we were in compliance with all covenants.
+As of December 31, 2024, we were in compliance with all covenants.